kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 ### S-H

-- p.345: I realized that in Geneva1 NE, I had proposed adding to new entries, "If not plated with gold or silver" and "Plated with gold or silver"
+- p.345: I realized that in Geneva1 NE, I had proposed adding two new entries, "If not plated with gold or silver" and "Plated with gold or silver"
   I found that these items were actually already captured by the Excel file, so I am removing them from NE.
 - p.345: S-H originally separated harness hardware (Adding to NE)
   - I have added this line and explained some thoughts to Victor in an Excel comment